magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/odbc.md

 ---
 layout: docwithnav-gw
 title: ODBC Connector Configuration
-description: ODBC support for ThingsBoard IoT Gateway
+description: ODBC support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you get familiar with ODBC connector configuration for ThingsBoard IoT Gateway.
+This guide will help you get familiar with ODBC connector configuration for IoT Hub IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this connector.
 We will describe the connector configuration file below.